 Estuary Flow is a tool that helps you create real-time data pipelines.
 With Flow, you can add transformations before loading data into your destination systems.
 But it’s not traditional ETL — it’s a data streaming solution with its own, unique process.

-You can learn more about how Flow works here, or try it free.
+You can learn more about how Flow works here, or use it for free.